Balanced affine Motzkin paths: Pearson geometry and global endpoint asymptotics: Numerical computation and results

-On the linear scale (Figure~\ref{fig:profile-DeltaPos-lin}) the Daniels curve is indistinguishable from the exact distribution across the peak and shoulders, while the Gaussian window shows the expected small shift of the mode and underestimates the shoulders.
-This confirms that the saddlepoint law interpolates the central limit behaviour while retaining higher-order accuracy at finite~$n$.
+On the linear scale, Figure~\ref{fig:profile-DeltaPos-lin} shows that the Daniels approximation is visually indistinguishable from the exact distribution across the peak and shoulders.
+The Gaussian approximation captures the central window but loses accuracy in the shoulders, as expected from a purely local central approximation.

-On the logarithmic scale (Figure~\ref{fig:profile-DeltaPos-log}) the Daniels curve tracks the exact tail decay over several decades.
-The large-deviation line has the correct slope but differs by the Gaussian prefactor, producing the expected vertical offset between a rate function and a finite-$n$ approximation.
+On the logarithmic scale, Figure~\ref{fig:profile-DeltaPos-log} shows the same distribution over several decades of probability.
+The Daniels curve continues to track the exact probabilities deep into the tails.
+The large-deviation overlay

+has the correct exponential scale, but differs from the finite-\(n\) probabilities by the expected prefactor contribution of order \(O(\log n)\) on the log-probability scale.